 To prevent this from happening to you, there are a few concepts to consider.

-Even though selling cybersecurity services has become a lot easier for MSPs, especially as the number of cybersecurity incidents continues to steadily increase, there’s still a rising concern around cybercriminals gaining access to numerous business’s networks by targeting the MSPs that support those businesses.
+Even though selling cybersecurity services has become a lot easier for MSPs, especially as the number of cybersecurity incidents continues to increase, there’s still a rising concern around cybercriminals gaining access to numerous business’s networks by targeting the MSPs that support those businesses.
 If you can breach a single MSP's systems, you can potentially gain an open door into all of the networks that that MSP supports.
 From an attacker's perspective, that's a lot easier than having to break into each business's network individually.

-This worry isn’t anything new.
+This worry isn’t new.
 Federal agencies have been issuing warnings about the rising number of nefarious attacks targeting MSP customers since April 2017, when the Cybersecurity and Infrastructure Security Agency (CISA) issued its first alert on the matter.
-Since then, the problem has grown and continued to negatively impact channel partners by putting their reputations at risk.
-(Think about it like this: Would you outsource IT to a cybersecurity professional if the likelihood of being targeted by cybercriminals is high?)
+Since then, the problem has grown and continued to impact channel partners by putting their reputations at risk.
+(After all, would you outsource IT to a cybersecurity professional if it increased the likelihood of being targeted by cybercriminals?)

-To ensure this doesn’t happen to you, assess your business the same way you would a customer’s.
+To ensure this doesn’t happen to you, assess your business's security infrastructure the same way you would a customer’s.

 Proceed as if You Were Securing a Client’s Infrastructure

-It happens: Sometimes, you get so bogged down with protecting your customers you forget about your own needs.
-In your case, though, securing your own infrastructure shields your customers from potential harm — and ensures you won’t be paying a six-figure sum for customer data anytime soon.
+It happens: sometimes, you get so bogged down with protecting your customers that you forget about your own needs.
+Yet securing your own infrastructure shields your customers from potential harm — and ensures you won’t be paying a six-figure sum for customer data anytime soon.

 When reviewing what a customer needs, you review a checklist, don’t you?
-There's absolutely no reason why you shouldn’t go through the same process when evaluating your own infrastructure, even if you believe you need to because “you’re the expert” (accepting potential risk).
+There's absolutely no reason why you shouldn’t go through the same process when evaluating your own infrastructure, even if you believe you don't need to because “you’re the expert.”

 Next, map your infrastructure for pain points, just like you would with a client.
 Where are the greatest challenges in your network?
 Can you overcome any of them?